Mattshark89/OpenFlight-VRC/README.md

 ## How does it work?

 At its base level, winged avatars are permitted to fly in the world.
 Flight is performed by jumping and immediately flapping one's arms like a bird.
 Optionally, one can also hold their arms straight out to glide.
 Additional features and settings can be enabled within the Unity inspector or on the provided in-world settings tablet.

 The list of avatars that are permitted to fly is fetched from a GitHub-hosted json file as soon as the player joins the world.
 That means as soon as an avatar is added to the list, it is automatically supported by every world that has OpenFlight installed.

 ## Installation

-First step: make sure your VRChat world SDK is up to date and you are using the Vrchat Creator Companion.
+First step: make sure your VRChat world SDK is up to date and you are using the VRChat Creator Companion.
 The avatar detection system uses remote string loading, a feature that is very new to Udon and not available in older SDKs (which means you MUST use the VCC to install UdonSharp)

 You first need to add Koyashiro's repo to your VCC for dependencys [Koyashiro's VPM Repos](https://vpm.koyashiro.net/install)